Superorgdotca/superorg.ca/site/content/_index.md

 ---
 title: "Home"
-tagline: "Superorganism is a collective that designs for transitions to more just and sustainable futures."
+tagline: "Superorganism is a design cooperative that helps visionary organizations create clearer, more ambitious strategies for making different worlds possible."
 ---